carpentries-lab/metagenomics-R/_episodes/04-ggplot2.md

 ~~~
 {: .language-r}

 Now that it is installed we have to load it.
-It is a good practice to load all the libraries that you will use in a script at the beginning of the script.
+It is a good practice to load all the libraries that you will use in a script at the beginning of that script.
 ~~~
 library(ggplot2)
 ~~~